 In this meeting, we will address the best way to move forward as a field in addressing these knowledge gaps with an emphasis on the emerging data in the field implicating non-neuronal contributors to disease risk and regional vulnerability.
 The latest clinical trials and the requirement of biomarkers for early risk assessment will be discussed on the background of our understanding of disease mechanisms.
 The meeting will end with a podiums discussion on the pros and cons of the amyloid cascade hypothesis.

-For enquiries and press registration, please contact: firstname.lastname@example.org
+For enquiries and press registration, please contact the Brain Conference coordinator: firstname.lastname@example.org